Luminary Park: Design

-The park is planned to occupy 5.5 acre and some PortKC documents claim 6 acres, above I-670, bounded by Grand Boulevard to the east, Wyandotte Street to the west, and the two Truman Road frontage roads.
+The park is to occupy 5.5 acre and some PortKC documents claim 6 acres, above I-670, bounded by Grand Boulevard to the east, Wyandotte Street to the west, and the two Truman Road frontage roads.
 This positions the park as a central link between the Central Business District, the Power & Light District, the Crossroads Arts District, the Kansas City Convention Center, and the T-Mobile Center.

 The design is a collaborative effort led by OJB Landscape Architecture as landscape architect, the Kansas City-based firm BNIM as project architect, and HNTB providing engineering.
 Project leaders have noted that the decision to hire OJB, the same firm that designed Klyde Warren Park in Dallas, was a strategic choice based on a successful precedent.
 Sustainability is a central tenet of the design, which includes native plantings to create pollinator habitats, biofiltration systems like rain gardens to manage stormwater, and hundreds of new trees to mitigate the urban heat island effect.

 Through public feedback, project leaders developed a vision for a versatile "community front yard".
 Plans call for a large open lawn, ornamental gardens, shaded seating areas, and an inclusive, ADA-compliant playground.
 A dedicated dog park, which may include a "bark bar", is also in the plans.
 For cultural events, the design includes a performance pavilion, spaces for temporary public art, and areas for pop-up markets.
 Essential facilities include public restrooms, public Wi-Fi, and potentially a restaurant or food hall.
 A civic and children's education center is part of the long-term vision.
 The park is intended to host a robust calendar of programming, including health and fitness classes and cultural festivals.